-Filter Description Mount All All Users and Groups appear in the list.
-USB Full Access Only Users and Groups with Full Access Mount USB permissions appear in the list.
-Read Only Only Users and Groups with appear in the list.
-Only Users and Groups with Read Only Mount USB permissions appear in the list.
+Filter Description Mount USB All All Users and Groups appear in the list.
+Full Access Only Users and Groups with Full Access Mount USB permissions appear in the list.
+Read Only Only Users and Groups with Read Only Mount USB permissions appear in the list.
 No Access Only Users and Groups with No Access Mount USB permissions appear in the list.
 Config All All Users and Groups appear in the list.
-All Users and Groups appear in the list.
 Permitted Only Users and Groups with Permitted Config permissions appear in the list.
 Restricted Only Users and Groups with Restricted Config permissions appear in the list.
-PON All All Users and Groups appear in the list.
-Permitted Only Users and Groups with Permitted PON permissions appear in the list.
-Restricted Only Users and Groups with Restricted PON permissions appear in the list.